 Police assess the risk to you by considering issues such as:

-- the level of fear experienced by you and your children
+- the level of fear experienced by you

 - the level and nature of violence